 India has been at the forefront in fighting this pandemic, she said, noting that India has been providing vaccines through grants to several of its neighbours, including Bangladesh, Nepal and Myanmar, and through commercial arrangements as well.

-The country has been playing a very important role in helping the world in the global health crisis through its vaccination policies, she said.
+She said that the country has played a very important role in helping the world in the global health crisis through its vaccination policies.

 Gopinath was responding to a question on India, which is a vaccine hub of the world, and the role it can play in contributing to global economic recovery.